 - Requiring all their contract laboratories to implement social and behavioral enrichment methods for all the animals used

 - Inviting PETA scientists to speak to local toxicology chapters about the use of primates in experiments and the ethics of using animals in testing

-Shareholder resolutions represent a powerful and credible tactic to educate company management, boards, and investors about important issues, leading to change over the long term.
+Shareholder resolutions represent a powerful tactic for educating company management, boards, and investors about important animal-related issues, which can lead to long-term change.

-PETA continues to regularly file resolutions, attend meetings, and engage in ongoing negotiations in order to ensure that companies are working toward eliminating animal testing, and, in the meantime, demonstrating greater transparency and accountability for the number and care of animals they currently use.
-Read more about PETA’s ongoing shareholder resolution campaign.
+PETA continues to file resolutions, attend meetings, and engage in ongoing negotiations on a regular basis in order to ensure that companies are working toward eliminating animal testing and, in the meantime, demonstrating greater transparency and accountability for the number and care of animals they currently use.
+Read more about PETA’s shareholder resolution campaign.